 Step 3: The task will select from staging tables with poll scheme info tables, and process the data which process ID = depend_on field value (processID exists in all polling data table in the staging which equals to the job log ID of the processing task, indicating which job has processed the record).
 Table by table, write the selected data into the corresponding table in EDW.

 Step 4: After the process is successfully run for one table, a check sum will check upon the processed record upon the total record counts and the sum amount of the check sum column.
 The check sum columns will refer to the configuration in the poll scheme info.
+If the check sum process fails, the task will roll back all the records written or updated.

 Step 5: Upon any errors in the task submission and cannot be resolved (e.g. by retry).
 The job will abort and keep the job status to reflect the problematic stage “FAILED”.
 If the processing source is file-based, move the file to error folder.